 Sarah is also the proud mother of twin daughters who are now young adults and who are both on the Autism Spectrum (this was included with their permission).

-Christine Bosch qualified as a Speech Pathologist and Audiologist in South Africa in 1996 and has 23 years clinical experience.
+Christine Bosch qualified as a Speech Pathologist and Audiologist in South Africa in 1996 and has 26 years clinical experience including speech sound disorders, childhood apraxia of speech, language disorders, auditory perceptual disorders, autism.
 She worked in schools and private practice in Johannesburg and was involved in training pre-primary teachers of the private schools in Johannesburg in speech, language and auditory perceptual development.
 She was the Chairperson of the Speech-Language Hearing Association Private Practitioners’ Group from 2004 until 2010 when she immigrated to Australia with her husband.
 Christine then completed her training as an ASD diagnostic assessor and joined WAADF.

-Christine currently works at Therapy Focus as an Advanced Clinician Speech Pathologist.
-She is a Certified Practising member of Speech Pathology Australia.
-Christine is also the Co-ordinator of Autism Diagnostic Portfolio at Therapy Focus and is loves working with and advocating for people living with autism and their families.
-She is also passionate about upskilling clinicians in providing intervention to people with ASD.
+Christine is the founder of Ocean West Autism Diagnostic and Speech Pathology Services.
+Christine loves working with and advocating for autistic people and their families.
+She is also passionate about upskilling clinicians in providing intervention autistic individuals.

 Nikki currently works at Therapy Focus in her capacity as a speech and language pathologist and as part of their Autism Diagnostic Team.
 She is a practicing member of Speech Pathology Australia with 20 years of clinical experience, mainly in the provision of services to paediatric clients.